abhilak/javascript-compiler/README.md

 # Practical JavaScript Compiler

-## Issues
-- function assignments, we have to return a ref for the ST entry!!
-(Gives an error right now)

 ## Todo
+- line numbers in case of the closing brace assuming that we have the opening one on the same line
 - siaf
 - function calls
 - boolean conversion using unary !